amhughes8/Hciliaris_Genome/lab_notebook/Illumina_WGS.md

 Final concentration=22.0 ng/uL

 ## Tapestation Results:
+Used a D1000 tape.
 This tapestation run looked pretty wonky... but I think it may be because I used a tape that had been open for a few days/weeks.
 We still sequenced it!
 ![post](photos/tapestation_result_HCI_CUR_092401_WGS.png)